Cakeyan/SoPhy_Evaluation/rope.md

 **01080**

-Is the tension of the black rope less than that of the black rope?
+Is the mass of the cyan sphere greater than that of the brown sphere?

 **01081**

-Is there any green rope in the video?
+Is there any orange rope in the video?

 **01082**

-If the cyan sphere were much lighter, which of the following would happen?

-A. The green pulley would rotate clockwise

-B. The green pulley would not rotate

-C. The green pulley would move up

-D. The purple pulley would move up
+If we want the red pulley to rotate anti-clockwise, what can we do?

+A. Decrease the mass of the cyan sphere

+B. Decrease the mass of the brown cube

+C. Decrease the mass of the red cube

+D. Increase the mass of the red cube

+E. Decrease the mass of the brown sphere

 **01083**

-If we want the red pulley to rotate clockwise, what can we do?

-A. Decrease the mass of the red cube

-B. Decrease the mass of the brown cube

-C. Decrease the mass of the brown sphere

-D. Increase the mass of the brown sphere

-E. Increase the mass of the brown cube
+If the brown cube were much lighter, which direction would the blue pulley move?

+A. Down

+B. Up

+C. Stationary

 ----